- Degree type: PhD

 “My work is gaining impetus and recognition worldwide including informing expert consensus statements and clinical practice and has been the subject of national and international media coverage (television, print and radio).”

 Now an accredited PhD/Masters Supervisor, Dr Ball is currently supervising two PhD students with a view to include more in the future.
-In 2017 she will be a visiting academic at UiT – The Arctic University of Norway in Tromsø to continue her work into atrial fibrillation in an international context.
+In 2017 she was a visiting academic at UiT – The Arctic University of Norway in Tromsø to continue her work into atrial fibrillation in an international context.